Arnold-n/P1P2MQTT/doc/HomeAssistant.md

 # Set up Home Assistant with the P1P2MQTT bridge

+This page describes how to configure your P1P2MQTT bridge and Home Assistant (HA).

 Text in *italics* applies only to Daikin Altherma/E-series models.

 ##### Set up MQTT server